aptpath/clj-ioc/README.md

 ## Rationale

-Inversion-of-control (IOC),  aka dependcy injection (DI), is a very useful technique to provide change in functionality without the need to change coding.
+[Inversion-of-control (IOC)]((http://en.wikipedia.org/wiki/Inversion_of_control), aka dependcy injection (DI), is a very useful technique to provide change in functionality without the need to change coding.

-In Java, IOC is mostly done using Java interfaces, and Clojure does have the ability to use Java interface (Protocols).
+In Java, IOC is mostly done using Java interfaces, and Clojure does have the ability to use Java interface.

-However, the Protocol approach didn't seem idiomatic for Clojure.
+However, the Protocol approach seems a bit heavy for simple IOC, but Protocols do offer a form of type safety (guard rails on the road) that `clj-ioc` does not (painted lines on the road).

-The `clj-ioc` library provides a simple, yet powerful, mechanism for IOC.
+The `clj-ioc` library provides a light-weight, simple, and powerful mechanism for IOC.

+## IOC Uses

+IOC is useful in providing flexibility to any application, such as allowing for different database solutions for storing application data or allowing different authentication options, all without changing core application code.

+Another IOC use is to provide mock services while testing, such as eliminating the need for an external test database by mocking up an internal test harness database or any other external service that may not be available or convenient in the development, testing, and/or continuous integration (CI) environments.

 ## Usage